freecode23/fuse-file-systems/README.md

 Here are some sample demo of creating a directory, create a file within that directory.
 Write to that file, and read back from that file.
 Notice that all of these command is associated with the fuse file system!
-### Demo1: Creating a a new directory and check that this directory is using our fuse filesystem.
+### Demo 1: Creating a a new directory and check that this directory is using our fuse filesystem.
 <img width="1177" alt="Screenshot 2024-03-17 at 3 33 12 PM" src="https://github.com/freecode23/fuse-file-systems/assets/67333705/e117f42d-37e3-4f58-a33f-16945f3a4794">

-### Demo2: Create a new text file, write and read them back using `cat`.
+### Demo 2: Create a new text file, write and read them back using `cat`.
 <img width="658" alt="Screenshot 2024-03-17 at 3 23 31 PM" src="https://github.com/freecode23/fuse-file-systems/assets/67333705/cebc1bcd-a812-4425-a9c9-c5c602ccdb42">

 ## 4. Unmount the filsystem from `fs`